Search Efficient Binary Network Embedding: Introduction

-As an alternative way of exact nearest neighbor search in Euclidean space, hashing techniques~\cite{chi2017hashing} have been proposed to improve search efficiency.
-Hashing techniques aim to transform the numeric data in the Euclidean space into binary codes by preserving the similarity in the original space.
-As a consequence, data can be stored with low memory cost and similarity search can be conducted efficiently by calculating the Hamming distance between node binary codes with bit-wise operations.
+As an alternative way of nearest neighbor search, locality-sensitive hashing techniques~\cite{chi2017hashing,rajaraman2011mining,zhao2014locality,rachkovskij2017binary} have been proposed to improve search efficiency.
+They transform the numeric vector data into binary (or integer) codes that preserve the similarity in the original space.
+As a consequence, data can be stored with low memory cost and similarity search can be conducted efficiently by calculating the Hamming distance, e.g., between node binary codes with bit-wise operations.
 Borrowing the idea of hashing, we propose to learn binary representations for network nodes, i.e., transforming network nodes into binary codes rather than numeric vectors, such that the memory and time efficiency for similarity search can be significantly improved.
 Despite its potential, the binary node representation learning is confronted with the following two challenges: \begin{itemize} \item \textbf{Heterogeneity}.
-To guarantee search accuracy, binary node representations are expected to capture the information from both network structure and node content, i.e., preserving node similarity in both structure level and node content level.
-However, network structure and node content are not always consistent to or correlated with each other.
+To guarantee search accuracy, binary node representations are expected to capture the information from both network structure and node content, i.e., preserving node similarity at both structure level and node content level.
+However, network structure and node content are not always consistent or correlated with each other.
 How to fuse information from these two heterogeneous sources into binary codes and make them complement rather than deteriorate each other is a big challenge. \item \textbf{Scalability}.
-With the objective of preserving node structure level and content level proximity, discovering the optimal binary node representations is NP-hard.
+To learn binary node representations that well preserve network structure and node content, we need to jointly optimize the respective objectives, such as random walk context node prediction~\cite{perozzi2014deepwalk} and node attribute reconstruction~\cite{yang2017properties}, which are usually non-linear functions of node representations.
+With the constraint that each dimension should take value from $\{0, 1\}$, the problem of finding the optimal solution to node binary representations that optimize the nonlinear objective function is a nonlinear integer programming problem, which has been proved NP-hard~\cite{hemmecke2010nonlinear}.
 When it comes to large-scale networks with millions or billions of nodes/edges, and high dimensional node content features, it is impossible to find the exact optimal solutions in an efficient way.
 To make the learning highly scalable, in the promise of assuring the quality of solutions, approximation techniques together with online or parallel learning strategies need to be developed. \end{itemize}